dh0169/humanize/ui/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+### `npm run start`

+Simulates a production hosting environment and a production build of the project.

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [NextJS documentation](https://nextjs.org/docs).

 To learn React, check out the [React documentation](https://reactjs.org/).

+To learn Typescript, check out the [TypeScript documentation](https://www.typescriptlang.org/docs/).

 ## Setup